-As of March 30, 2024, our solutions had been installed in approximately 800 vehicle models (including local country, year, and other vehicle model variations), and our System-on-Chips ("SoCs") had been deployed in approximately 170 million vehicles.
+As of March 30, 2024 June 29, 2024, our solutions had been installed in approximately 800 vehicle models (including local country, year, and other vehicle model variations), and our System-on-Chips ("SoCs") had been deployed in approximately 170 million 180 million vehicles.
 We are actively working with more than 50 Original Equipment Manufacturers ("OEMs") worldwide on the implementation of our ADAS solutions.
-In the three months ended March 30, 2024, we shipped approximately 3.6 million of our systems, the substantial majority of which were EyeQTM SoCs.
-This represents a decrease from the approximately 8.1 million of our systems that we shipped in the first three months of 2023, due to high excess inventory at our Tier 1 customers, as announced earlier this year.
+In the three six months ended March 30, 2024 June 29, 2024, we shipped approximately 3.6 million 11.2 million of our systems, the substantial majority of which were EyeQTM SoCs.
+This represents a decrease from the approximately 8.1 million 16.4 million of our systems that we shipped in the first three six months of 2023, due to high excess inventory at our Tier 1 customers, as announced earlier this year, ended July 1, 2023.